-Three membered ring containing oxygen are called epoxide.
+Three-membered rings containing oxygen are called epoxide.
 The epoxide formation is a major organic reaction.
 They are formed by the reaction of alkenes with a source of electrophilic oxygen.
-The most important epoxide at industrial scale is actually the simplest of all, ethylene oxide.
+The most important epoxide at an industrial scale is actually the simplest of all, ethylene oxide.
 It has numerous industrial applications and is formed by catalytic oxidation of ethene by air.

 Ozone (O3) is a triatomic molecule and is a powerful electrophile.
 It undergoes reaction with alkenes cleaving both sigma and pi carbon-carbon bonds.
 This reaction is known as ozonolysis or ozonation and the products are called ozonides.

-Polyethylene is made up by the polymerization of numerous ethylene units.
-The reaction proceeds via free radical mechanism where oxygen or peroxide is used to initiate the chemical reaction.
+Polyethylene is made up of the polymerization of numerous ethylene units.
+The reaction proceeds via a free radical mechanism where oxygen or peroxide is used to initiate the chemical reaction.